-Corporate Highway Whereby all trading and investment opportunities will be able to be accessed and cross promoted to all of Complii's AFSL client firms. , Catering to AFSL holders and providing Adviser Bid During the year ended 30 June 2023, \$10.4Bn of new capital funds was raised on the Complii platform across 3,082 unique offerings from numerous AFSL client firms using Adviser Bid -Complii's proprietary Capital Raising System, an online, seamless process of offering documentation, bidding, scale backs, subscription documentation, e-signature, manage flow of funds from subscribers to issuers supplemented with fulsome broker management and reporting tools.
-Compl: FinTech FinTech mainly compliance modules and corporate deal flow services Retail Compliance Investors can be profiled using electronic KYC and investor risk profiling, with compliance documentation being issued based on the clients profile, ensuring Complii Customer's clients base are compliant.
-Risk Management A new, bank-grade module to identify, manage and control operational workflow risks across entire organisations ACCOUNT FAST A module that AFSL client firms use via a distinctly branded client portal to onboard, establish and manage their global client base for AML/KYC/CTF regimes and client accounts.
-Other modules Include complaints, financial crimes, online portfolio, and staff trading. oboom Enables AFSL clippara-planning ac ners and wealth managers to manage their client information and undertake Caddie Provides mandatory training to enable AFSL client firms and their registered users plus their registered clients and individuals to satisfy and maintain their individual required professional accreditations. registry direct Provides a complete, online shareholder registry and communications service for both issuers and investors across both listed and unlisted corporations and funds + corporate employee share schemes management services.
-PRIMARY MARKETS .com a Compl® Company Provides new capital raising and online trading platform for securities in unlisted companies and funds connecting unlisted companies and funds to a global investor network of over 110,000.
+Corporate Highway An online network whereby all trading and investment opportunities will be able to be accessed and cross promoted to all of Complii's AFSL client firms.
+Compl FinTech Catering to AFSL holders, providing risk and compliance solutions and corporate deal flow services, including: Adviser Bid Complii's Proprietary Capital Raising System - an online, seamless tool for automatically offering documentation, bidding, scale backs, subscription documentation, e-signature, manage flow of funds from subscribers to issuers supplemented with fulsome broker management and reporting tools.
+In FY24, over \$11.6bn new capital funds was raised by our clients using the Complii platform across 3,282 unique offerings.
+Retail Compliance Investors can be profiled using electronic KYC and investor risk profiling, with compliance documentation being issued based on the client's profile, ensuring Complii Customer's clients base are compliant.
+Risk Management A new, bank-grade module to identify, manage and control operational workflow risks across entire organisations.
+ACCOUNT FAST A module that AFSL client firms use via a distinctly branded client portal to onboard, establish and manage their global client base for AML/KYC/CTF regimes and client accounts.
+Other modules Include complaints, financial crimes, risk management, rebalancer and staff trading.
+Oboom lient financial pla planning activitie nners and wealth managers to manage their client information and es online.
+Caddie Provides mandatory training to enable AFSL client firms and their registered users plus their registered clients and individuals to satisfy and maintain their individual required professional accreditations. registry> direct and investors a re and unit holder registry and communications service for both issuers and unlisted corporations as well as funds and corporate employee vices.
+PRIMARYMARKETS a Compil® Company Provides new capital raising and online trading platform for securities in unlisted companies and funds, connecting unlisted companies and funds to a global investor network of over 110,000.
+MINTEGRITY (Digital Regulat A specialised operational risk and compliance consultancy, including digital tools such as RegsWeb (Digital Regulatory Web Service that combines MIntegrity's regulatory domain expertise with access to our digital regulatory library) and MIWize (e-Learning solution delivered through Caddie's portal).
+ASG Adviser Solutions Group Provides corporate-authorised representative services and applicable AFSL supervisory functions to financial services firms and their advisers.